duckietown/docs-brown/book/doc-sky/60-debugging/10-assignment.md

 *Submit screenshots from the Javascript interface as visualize_[INSERT CONDITION NUMBER].png and write the written responses in `answers.md`.*

-1. Camera Output: How does it work on different lighting conditions?
+1. Camera Output: How accurate are the position estimates over different surfaces?

 2. IR Sensor Readings: How does it work with different materials?
 What are the minimum and maximum distances?

-3. IMU: How does it behave when you move the drone?
-Can you detect a difference before and after calibration?

 ## Break the Abstraction Barriers